PaigeM89/intro-to-kafka/slides/index.md

 If a broker dies, the partitions that it is the leader for undergo leader election.
 Only an in-sync replica (ISR) can be picked as the new leader.

+Brokers may need a lot of file handlers on startup (possibly unlimited).

 ---

 ### Consuming